ronituohino/p2p-chat/README.md

 ## TODO

 - Leader election system refactor and integration
-- Message reordering with vector clocks, heartbeat system carries this info
+- Message reordering with logical clocks, heartbeat system carries this info
 - Ping NDS function (refresh button / thread with timer) so that new group info is fetched

 Optional: